Molly Ephraim: Film and television

 Ephraim appeared as a series regular in the role of Mandy Baxter, daughter of series' lead Mike Baxter (portrayed by Tim Allen), on the ABC sitcom Last Man Standing, which premiered on October 11, 2011 and originally ended in March 2017, canceled after six seasons.
 The series was revived by Fox in May 2018, but Ephraim opted not to return for the show's seventh season, with Molly McCook recast in the role.

 Ephraim has appeared on several other television series, including Royal Pains (2009), Law & Order (2008), the Michael J. Fox-produced pilot Hench at Home (2003), the HBO pilot The Wonderful Maladys (2009), and has had recurring roles on Brockmire (2017), Halt and Catch Fire (2017), Casual (2018) and Perry Mason (2020).

 Ephraim portrayed Wendy Greenhut in the film College Road Trip (2008) and Ali Rey in the film Paranormal Activity 2 (2010) and the spin-off film Paranormal Activity: The Marked Ones (2014).
 Ephraim appeared in a supporting role in the 2018 biographical political drama The Front Runner, portraying Irene Kelly.
 She also played Gypsy Rose Blanchard's attorney in The Act on Hulu.

-As of August 12, 2022, Ephraim plays Maybelle Fox on the Amazon series A League of Their Own.
+Ephraim played Maybelle Fox on the Amazon series A League of Their Own.

 Personal life

-Ephraim was married in September 2021.
+Ephraim married in September 2021.
 Her husband, Evan, works at a software company.
 On December 1, 2021, Ephraim gave birth to the couple's first child, daughter Zia.